sparkfabrik/company-playbook/content/procedures/employee-onboarding.md

 ### For the company

 * HR must introduce the new employee to the resident team and, on slack `#general` channel, to the remote colleagues
-* HR must assign a buddy (usually her team leader) to the new employee
+* HR must assign a buddy (usually their team leader) to the new employee
 * Tech must make sure the local development environment is working on the employee's PC
 * HR must send an introductory e-mail with policies (links) about
   * Resource access